 Bill Decker was introduced as the Joseph J. O'Donnell '67 Head Coach for Harvard Baseball on September 26, 2012.
 He will begin his third season at the helm of the Crimson in 2015.

-After taking over in lat September 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
+After taking over in September of 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
 The Crimson had three All-Ivy choices in Tanner Anderson, Mike Martin and Brandon Kregel.